joshibeast/lameR/README.md

-This script will check R package or list of R pakages on ossindex.sonatype.org It will report if a package has vulnerabilities, regardless of the version.
+This script will check R package or list of R pakages on ossindex.sonatype.org.
+It will report if a package has vulnerabilities, regardless of the version.
+Is will also report if ppackage was not found on ossindex so you can do manual checks.
-Inspired by oysteR but slower and lamer way to do the same thing The only advantage is that we don't have to install R or any of the packages to perform these checks.
+Inspired by oysteR but, generally speaking, slower and lamer way to do the same thing.
+The only advantage is that we don't have to install R or any of the packages to perform these checks.
-We don't have to sign up for the ossindex.sonatype.org because we're taking it slow
+We don't have to sign up for the ossindex.sonatype.org because we're taking it slow and going below the rate limiting.

 ## Example Usage:
 #### Check sigle package: